 Miskatonic’s unique curriculum, designed and implemented in 1969, provides students the opportunity to become architects of their educational experience.
 Undergraduates must pass 30 courses, demonstrate competency in writing, and complete the requirements for a concentration, or major, in order to receive a bachelor’s degree from Miskatonic.
 The curriculum does not require distribution or core courses outside the concentration.

 Some 1,800 courses support more than 100 concentrations, many of them interdisciplinary, and a wide variety of independent studies.
-The degree programs for undergraduates are bachelor of arts (A.B.), bachelor of science (Sc.B.), and the combined bachelor of arts and bachelor of science (A.B./Sc.B.)
+The degree programs for undergraduates are bachelor of arts (A.B.), bachelor of science (Sc.B.), and the combined bachelor of arts and bachelor of science (A.B./Sc.B.).
+In our graduate studies we have a variety of studies that we support.

 Touring the Campus

 Planning on visiting our campus?
 Take a Tour of Providence to the days of Lovecraft.
-Visit our Resources page to learn more about the Lovecraft Walking Tour.
-We also have posted several articles in the Inquisitor about our Tour of New England.
+Visit our Expeditions page to learn more about the Lovecraft Walking Tour where we have posted several articles about our Tour of New England’s Lovecraft Country.